TBD54566975/tbdex/README.md

   - [Fields that may change in future versions of the schema](#fields-that-may-change-in-future-versions-of-the-schema)
 - [tbDEX conversation sequence](#tbdex-conversation-sequence)
 - [Resources](#resources-1)

-# Introduction

-The central aim of this repo is to act as a playground that is set up for us to easily test the ideas we come up with as we iterate our way to what we hope is a robust protocol.
-Specifically, this repo is focused on fleshing out:
-  - tbDEX message schemas
-    - What types of messages do Alice and a PFI send to one another?
-    - What do these messages contain?
-    - What does the state machine look like for a thread of tbDEX messages?
-  - Implementations of tbDEX message types in various languages

 # Jargon Decoder